@lnp2pBot

 In case there is any unsupported variable, the bot will indicate it to you during the order creation process.
 Once completed, the order will be published in the exchange channel and will be visible for a period of 23 hours.

-The procedure is the same as for the sell order.
-Only, when pressing the "Menu" button, you must select the command /buy instead of /sell.
-This will activate the wizard that will guide you through the buying process.
+The procedure is exactly the same as for a sell order.
+However, when you press the "Menu" button, select the /buy command instead of /sell.
+This will activate the wizard that guides you through the buying process.

-Once activated, the wizard will ask you to specify the fiat currency with which you want to trade:
+Once activated, the wizard will prompt you to specify the fiat currency you want to transact with:

-Next, you must enter the amount, in fiat currency, that you want to buy.
-Remember to enter only numbers in this step, so that the wizard can understand you.
+Next, enter the amount, in fiat currency, you wish to buy.
+Remember to input only numbers at this step so that the wizard can understand.

-The wizard will ask you the amount, in satoshis, you want to receive.
-Here you can to use the "Market price" button.
-If you do so, the rate of Yadio.io will be applied.
+The wizard will ask for the amount, in satoshis, you want to receive.
+Here, you have the option to use the "Market Price" button.
+If you do, it will apply the rate from Yadio.io.

 Premium or discount

-Next, you will need to specify the payment method.
-In this field, you can get creative and add emoticons or whatever you consider to make your offer attractive.
+You'll then need to specify the payment method.
+Here, you can get creative and add emojis or anything you feel will make your offer attractive.

 Payment method

-At any time you can cancel the offer, as long as no one has taken it, using the command /cancel followed by the order identifier.
-You can also copy the command plus the identifier into the chat with the bot.
+At any time, you can cancel the offer, provided no one has taken it, using the command /cancel followed by the order identifier.
+You can also copy the command plus the identifier in the chat with the bot.

 Cancel order